Women during the Reconstruction era: Employment

 Social change began taking place between 1780 and 1835, and as a result made shifts in women's patterns of work.
 The norm for adult women during this time remained household occupation.
 Leading up to the Reconstruction Era, the growth of school teaching became expansive and allowed women a non-domestic occupation.
 As populations grew in large cities, improvements in transportation were made, and markets focused on the consumer's needs began thriving, the importance of women's work within the home declined.
 In the 1860s, the number of children per white woman was just over five and by 1910 it had dropped to under three and a half.
 In 1870, two percent of office workers were women, and by 1920 that number had increased to 45 percent with 92 percent of stenographers; a large majority of individuals in these positions were native-born, white women.
 Though the birthrate began dropping, women began working in jobs uncommon ten years prior.
 The birthrate for African American women declined by one-third between 1860 and 1910.
-With their husbands away at war, women began working in retail establishments, manufacturing plants, and became plantation owners.
+With their husbands away at war, women began working in retail establishments and manufacturing plants and became plantation owners.
 Women's involvement in unions also begin increasing.
 The first two national unions to admit women to membership was the cigar makers in 1867 and the printers in 1869.
 Women participated in numerous unions throughout the country, including the Knights of Labor, American Federation of Labor, Working Women's Association, National Labor Union, Ironmolders Union, and countless others.
 They lead out in the shoemakers strike of 1860 and also took part in the bread riots that occurred in 1863 and 1864, causing high prices and food shortages.
 Women desiring to practice law also faced difficulty in that in 1873 citizenship did not confer the right to practice law.
 In 1874, the Illinois legislature passed legislator that provided that no one could be prevented from any occupation, profession or employment (except the military) on account of sex.
 Women factory workers were common in the mid-nineteenth century.
 From 1860 to 1870, women factory workers rose from 270,987 to 323,370, as thousands of women were forces into the labor market when the men went off to war.